CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Glossary/a-e.md

 ## B

+### BCC

+Blind Carbon Copy (BCC) is a way of sending copies of an email to other people.
+Unlike [CC][] recipients, the other recipients of the email will not be able to see who recieved the email via BCC.

 ### Bit

 A bit is the most basic unit of information in computing, and represents a logical state with one of two possible values; most commonly represented as 1 or 0.